stephaniemhelm/rails-engine/README.md

 - `GET /api/v1/merchants`             :requests a list of merchants
 - `GET /api/v1/merchants/id`          :requests a merchant from merchant id
 - `GET /api/v1/merchants/:id/items`   :requests a lits of items associated with merchant id

+## Searching for an Item (examples)

+- `GET /api/v1/items/find?name=`      :requests an item associate with name search

 Things you may want to cover: